nabeel-oz/qlik-py-tools/.github/ISSUE_TEMPLATE/2-exception-during-usage.md

 **Error message in Qlik**
 Provide a screenshot of the error message in Qlik.

+**Expression or load script used in Qlik**
+Provide a screenshot of the expression or load script where the SSE is being used in Qlik.

 **Environment:**
  - OS [e.g. Windows Server, Linux]
  - Qlik Sense Enterprise/ Desktop/ Kubernetes/ QlikView